lf-edge/ekuiper/docs/en_US/extension/overview.md

 ## External function extension

-A configuration method is provided that Kuiper can use SQL to directly call external services in a functional manner, including various rpc services, http services, and so on.
-This method will greatly improve the ease of Kuiper extensions.
+A configuration method is provided that eKuiper can use SQL to directly call external services in a functional manner, including various rpc services, http services, and so on.
+This method will greatly improve the ease of eKuiper extensions.
 External functions will be used as a supplement to the plugin system, and plugins are only recommended for high performance requirements.

 Take the getFeature function as an example, and suppose an AI service provides getFeature service based on grpc.
-After Kuiper is configured, you can use the method of `SELECT getFeature(self) from demo` to call the AI service without customizing the plugin.
+After eKuiper is configured, you can use the method of `SELECT getFeature(self) from demo` to call the AI service without customizing the plugin.

 For detailed configuration method, please refer to [External function](external_func.md).